mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Create_a_Custom_Mission.md

 tags: [Guides, Missions]
 ---

 This guide will help you create an empty working mission.
-The mission should be packed using [MakeBite](https://www.nexusmods.com/metalgearsolidvtpp/mods/106) (see [this tutorial]((https://mgsvmoddingwiki.github.io/SnakeBite_Mod_Manager/#makebite) on how to use MakeBite).
+The mission should be packed using [MakeBite](https://www.nexusmods.com/metalgearsolidvtpp/mods/106) (see [this tutorial](/SnakeBite_Mod_Manager/#makebite) on how to use MakeBite).

+For a **ready-to-use template** of everything explained on this page check out this [Google Drive link](https://drive.google.com/file/d/1DFVEL_g7R0glkKKQvlua4L2qM3XMSEYa/view?usp=sharing), which can be used as a base to make any mission.

 # Creating the Mod Folder

 There are two main folders for each custom mission, Assets and GameDir (Game Directory).

-Check this [Google Drive link](https://drive.google.com/file/d/1DFVEL_g7R0glkKKQvlua4L2qM3XMSEYa/view?usp=sharing) for a template mission that can be used as a base to make any mission.

 ![Mod Folder Example](/assets/Create_Custom_Mission/Main_Mod_Folders.png)